 Student Services provides the College community with programs and services, in support of the academic mission, assisting students to achieve their highest career potential.
 They work closely with faculty, staff, students and the community to create an inclusive educational environment that is conducive to the growth and development of students.
 Student Services promotes excellence through collaborative services to be responsive, caring and personal.
-This commitment to students starts before admission, continues throughout college and reaches beyond graduation and career placement.
+This commitment to students starts before admissions, continues throughout their program and reaches beyond graduation and career placement.